Shinzo Abe's party sweeps to election victory in Japan days after his assassination: NHK - KESQ

 The shooting has shocked Japan, a country long regarded as one of the world’s safest.

-A private wake will be held in Tokyo on Monday and a funeral on Tuesday, according to Abe’s office.
+A private wake was held in Tokyo on Monday and a funeral on Tuesday, according to Abe’s office.
 The office added that they would hold a ceremony to mourn him, though a time and location has not been decided yet.

 The office has set up an altar for the public to lay flowers at their office in Yamaguchi, and will add a space for incense tomorrow, it said.